-Kiwi start up Ora has announced the first winners of the Ora Dreams grants initiative.
+Kiwi start up Ora announces first winners of Dreams grants

 The Ora Dreams grants were presented at an event in Auckland that celebrated small business and its contribution to the New Zealand economy.